+FCE UK will be the servicer of the receivables for this securitisation transaction.
 FCE UK has been servicing automotive retail loan receivables of a similar nature to those securitised under this securitisation transaction since 1997 in accordance with its bank working procedures.